orstavik/JoiComponents/book/chapter2/Pattern4_EventComposition.md

 Avoid too much calculation and process that cost time.
 Events being processed like this will potentially be quite taxing for the browser.
 * Delay processing until it is truly necessary
-* Do not add edge-case processing into the Mixin, but instead add static methods that the use components can apply themselves on the data when they need to.
+* Do not add edge-case processing into the Mixin.
+Alternatives are:
+  * provide a pure function that run on the basic data of the event
+  * create a separate mixin that handles the edge case.